London Underground Watford Joint Stock

-The cars were ordered in 1914, but construction was delayed by The First World War.
-As a result, the first cars were not delivered until early 1920.
+The cars were ordered in 1914, but construction was delayed by World War I. As a result, the first cars were not delivered until early 1920.

 A total of 72 cars were built by Metropolitan Carriage and Wagon: 36 motor cars, 24 trailers, and 12 driving trailers.
 They were formed into six-car trains, and for the first time a motor car was used in the middle of the train.
 For this to happen, there had to be a passageway by the switch compartment as required by the Board of Trade.

 These cars were built with hinged doors to the passenger compartments, an arrangement that caused delays during station stops, as each door had to be manually checked before the train departed.